ZachP72/MehaCar_Statistcal_Analysis/README.md

    Of the three lots, Lot 1 and 2 both are within design specifications while having a similar mean and median.
 Lot 3 on the other hand go over the manufacture specs and has a lot of variance.

 ## T-Tests on Suspension Coils
+The information below shows us that in Lot 3 there must have been a production cycle error.
+I would recommend checking for system failures and the suspension coils to be inspected or removed fro not meeting the quality criteria.
 ### Lot Numbers
 ![image](https://user-images.githubusercontent.com/95777297/162599680-79cbf070-0a5e-45f6-94f5-b637d4ee58fa.png)